prasunsrivastava/deploy-pythonic-rag/README.md

 You can use the same prompt templates and RAG pipeline as we did here - but you'll need to modify the code to work with FastAPI and React.

 Deploy this application to Hugging Face Spaces!

+_**Completed the challenge mode build.**_

+Application is built using plain react and FastAPI backend.
+Deployed on hugging face spaces using Docker.
+The challenge was to configure nginx and serve the application while setting up the proxy for backend.
+Hosted application [here](https://huggingface.co/spaces/itsprasun/pythonic-rag-fastapi-react)